Universal Dynamic Regret and Constraint Violation Bounds for Constrained Online Convex Optimization: Problem Statement and Performance Metrics

-\begin{remark} If the Common Feasibility assumption (Assumption \ref{com-feas}) holds, we can choose a feasible point $x^\star \in \cap_{t=1}^T \mathcal{X}_t^\star.$ Then, choosing the same benchmark on every round $u_t = x^\star, \forall t,$ we recover the static regret metric \citep{sinha2024optimal, guo2022online, mahdavi2012trading}.
-In this paper, we focus on the universal dynamic regret metric. \end{remark}

-\begin{remark} Since a universal dynamic regret bound must hold for all feasible comparator sequences $u_{1:T}$, which could possibly have widely varying path lengths, the algorithm must be oblivious of the comparator sequence and, specifically, of the path length of the comparator.
+\end{definition} Note that the action sequence $x_{1:T}$ need not be feasible and can have a strictly positive CCV \eqref{ccv-def}.
+Since a universal dynamic regret bound must hold for all feasible comparator sequences, which could possibly have widely varying path lengths, the algorithm must be oblivious of the comparator sequence and, specifically, of the path length of the comparator.
 In other words, the algorithm cannot tune its internal parameters according to the path lengths of any specific comparator sequence.